catherinelee274/Machine-Learning-Reading-Group/README.md

 Authors: @edwardyang12 @catherinelee274

 We like to read machine learning papers (roughly) every week!
+We take turns leading the discussion.

 We follow this structure:
-- what does the paper introduce
+- What does the paper introduce
-- data
+- Data
-- training/finetuning
+- Training/Finetuning
-- evaluation
+- Evaluation
-- discussion
+- Discussion

 # Papers